 Yes, registration is mandatory.
-All new, degree-seeking undergraduate students entering in summer or fall must attend a Summer Registration session.
+All new, degree-seeking undergraduate students entering in summer or fall must attend a New Student Registration session.

 You'll need to complete any required placement tests at least 2 weeks before your registration day and pre-registration homework at least 1 week beforehand.
 You can find information on homework and placement tests on your Admitted Student Checklist in myIllini.